quii/learn-go-with-tests/websockets.md

 Run `go get github.com/gorilla/websocket`

 This will fetch the code for the excellent [Gorilla WebSocket](https://github.com/gorilla/websocket) library.
+Now we can update our tests for our new requirement.

 ```go
 t.Run("when we get a message over a websocket it is a winner of a game", func(t *testing.T) {